 Selections from the Wasmuth Portfolio

-an exhibit in the Architecture & Allied Arts Library, February-March 2014
+an exhibit in the Architecture & Allied Arts Library, January-March 2014

 On exhibit in the University of Oregon's Architecture and Allied Arts Library are selections from Ausgeführte Bauten und Entwürfe (Studies and Executed Buildings), a rare title acquired for the library in the 1930s with support from the Carnegie Art Library Gift Fund.
 This work is an example of over 2,000 rare books and periodicals collected over the past century and provided for research and instruction in the A&AA Library.

 Wright, Frank Lloyd.
 Ausgeführte Bauten und Entwürfe.
 Berlin : Gedruckt und verlegt von Ernst Wasmuth A.-G.,